openstack-archive/tripleo-docs/doc/source/developer/tripleoclient_primer.rst

 .. _building_containers_deploy_guide: https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/deployment/3rd_party.html

-One of the TipleO CI jobs that executes this command is the tripleo-build-containers-centos-7_ job.
+One of the TripleO CI jobs that executes this command is the tripleo-build-containers-centos-7_ job.
 This job invokes the overcloud container image build command in the build.sh.j2_ template::